Differential pulse-code modulation

-Applying one of these two processes, short-term redundancy (positive correlation of nearby values) of the signal is eliminated; compression ratios on the order of 2 to 4 can be achieved if differences are subsequently entropy coded because the entropy of the difference signal is much smaller than that of the original discrete signal treated as independent samples.
+Applying one of these two methods, short-term redundancy (positive correlation of nearby values) of the signal is eliminated; compression ratios on the order of 2 to 4 can be achieved if differences are subsequently entropy coded, because the entropy of the difference signal is much smaller than that of the original discrete signal treated as independent samples.
+But removing this redundancy makes the encoded signal more fragile.

-DPCM was invented by C. Chapin Cutler at Bell Labs in 1950; his patent includes both methods.
+History

+Delta modulation was introduced earlier than and can be considered a special case of DPCM, as it also uses a similar feedback principle.
+DPCM was invented by C. Chapin Cutler at Bell Labs in 1950.
+In addition to a method that encodes the signal's derivative, Cutler also describes a method that encodes the second-derivative (which reconstructs the signal using a double-integral) and a method that encodes the third-derivative of the signal (which reconstructs the signal using a triple-integral).

+Predictive quantizing

+Cutler's methods also are considered a specific case of the more general concept of predictive quantizing systems, a term sometimes used interchangeably with DPCM.
+A Bell Labs article by J. B. O'Neal, Jr. says, "A predictive communications system is one in which the difference between the actual signal and an estimate of the signal, based on its past, is transmitted.
+Both the transmitter and the receiver make an estimate or prediction of the signal's value based on the previously transmitted signal.
+The transmitter subtracts this prediction from the true value of the signal and transmits this difference.
+The receiver adds this prediction to the received difference signal yielding the true signal."

-Option 1: difference between two consecutive quantized samples
+Method 1: difference between consecutive quantized samples

 The encoder performs the function of differentiation; a quantizer precedes the differencing of adjacent quantized samples; the decoder is an accumulator, which if correctly initialized exactly recovers the quantized signal.

-Option 2: analysis by synthesis
+Method 2: analysis by synthesis

 The incorporation of the decoder inside the encoder allows quantization of the differences, including nonlinear quantization, in the encoder, as long as an approximate inverse quantizer is used appropriately in the receiver.
+Quantization error from previous samples is accumulated via the integration, so subsequent quantizations compensate partly for prior accumulated quantization errors.
 When the quantizer is uniform, the decoder regenerates the differences implicitly, as in this simple diagram that Cutler showed: